 They came to a place called yatsuhashi, or “eight bridges.”
 This was a swampy area where a large river split into eight smaller rivers.
 Each of the rivers was crossed by a bridge.
 The whole area was filled with blooming irises.

 The court official was feeling rather sad, was lost, and missed his wife.
 The men stopped to rest, and the court official wrote the following poem:

 tabi wo shi zo omou

 Fills my heart with grief

-The story had special significance to the lords of Edo Japan.
+The story had special significance to the lords of Edo Japan (1603 - 1868).
 At the time, the Tokugawa Shogun came up with a way to keep any rivals from starting a rebellion from their home provinces.
-He required every lord to spend part of the year in the Capital Edo (Tokyo), and part in their home province.
+He required every lord to spend part of the year in the Capitol, Edo (Tokyo), and part in their home province.
 When the lords returned home, their families were kept as hostages in Edo—a guarantee that they would stay loyal while away.
-Also, the additional expense of maintaining two households and traveling back and forth, prevented any rivals to the Shogun from getting to be too powerful.
+Also, the additional expense of maintaining two households and traveling back and forth, prevented any rivals to the Shogun from becoming too powerful.